France makes new push for Aleppo ceasefire

 In northern Syria, rebels were expecting stiff resistance from Islamic State in their attempt to capture a village that is of great symbolic significance to the jihadists, a rebel commander said.

-With Turkish backing, rebels fighting under the Free Syrian Army banner have advanced to within a few kilometers (miles) of Dabiq, the site of an apocalyptic prophecy central to the militant group's ideology.
+With Turkish backing, rebels fighting under the Free Syrian Army banner have advanced to within a few kilometres (miles) of Dabiq, the site of an apocalyptic prophecy central to the militant group's ideology.

-(Writing by Giles Elgood, editing by Peter Millership)
+Writing by Giles Elgood and Philippa Fletcher, editing by Peter Millership